 Branzino has delicate, flaky, white flesh with mild flavor and makes for easy and quick grilling or roasting!

-How to Grill a whole fish:
+How to Grill Branzino

-4. Generously season with salt and pepper, inside and out.
+Step 2: Season.
+Brush the fish with olive oil and generously season with salt and pepper, inside and out.

-6. Slice some lemons and place them inside the cavity of the fish.
+Step 3: Stuff.
+Slice some lemons and place them inside the cavity of the fish.
 Tuck in some fresh herbs- thyme, rosemary, sage or parsley.

 Use a metal spatula and tongs to carefully flip.
 Cover, grill until crisp with visible grill marks and eyes cloud, another 5-7 minutes.